liquidvotingio/api/README.md

 }
 ```

-To see this in action, open a second graphiql window and run `createVote` mutations there, and watch the subscription responses come through.
+To see this in action, open a second graphiql window and run `createVote` mutations there, and watch the subscription responses come through on the first one.

-Notes:
+## Notes:

 * No auth, validations or tests yet, to keep prototyping as fast as possible

-TODO:
+## TODO

 * kuberize
 * CI/CD